Speccing Lists

 Why So Anti-Sun?

 I really don’t understand why there’s so much anti-Sun sentiment around these days.
 I mean, the opensource movement in general just seems to have it in for Sun no matter what they announce or plan it’s either never good enough of there’s some sinister plan behind it.
 I don’t get it.
 Sun is one of very few big companies who are seriously weighing up the prospects of opensource and seem to generally be finding that opensource can work for them and moving in that direction.
+The opensource movement however, far from encouraging this is pulling out all stops in a smear campaign against Sun.

 Make vs Ant